AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction it is not facing, it is pushed 5 feet away and must succeed on a DC 10 Dexterity saving throw or it has the Prone Condition.

-***Reflection Weakness.*** At the start of the Jiangshi's turn, if it can see its own reflection, it must make a DC 15 Wisdom Saving Throw or it has the Frightened Condition until the end of its turn

 ***Hopping Movement.*** When initiative is rolled, the Jiangshi selects a cardinal direction to face.
 The Jiangshi may move only in the direction it is facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.

+***Reflection Weakness.*** At the start of the Jiangshi's turn, if it can see its own reflection, it must make a DC 15 Wisdom Saving Throw or it has the Frightened Condition until the end of its turn.

 ### Actions